Thesis

-A New Deal for America: How Did Social Security Redefine Government's Role
+A New Deal for America: How Social Security Redefined Government's Role

 The Social Security Act of 1935 was a major milestone in American history that transformed the government’s role in protecting its citizens from economic hardship.
-Created during Franklin D. Roosevelt's New Deal as a reaction to the Great Depression, the Act introduced a system of federal support that provides relief to the elderly, unemployed, and disabled.
-This bold reform replaces decades of limited, hands-off government policies with a new promise of shared responsibility between the state and the people.
-The program's success inspired a major change in American society and government, redefining what citizens could expect from their nation and continuing to shape debates about security, fairness, and reform today.
+Created during Franklin D. Roosevelt's New Deal as a reaction to the Great Depression, the Act introduced a system of federal support that provided relief to the elderly, unemployed, and disabled.
+This bold reform replaced decades of limited, hands-off government policies with a new promise of shared responsibility between the state and the people.
+The program's success inspired a major change in American society and government, redefining what citizens could expect from their nation and continues to shape debates about security, fairness, and reform today.

 Courtesy of Social Security History Archives